-An immense subcontinent full of beggars and maids!
+An immense subcontinent full of beggars and mystery!

 It would take a lot of time and too much talent to make this trip worthwhile.

 The experience of a trip to India is positive or negative shocking.
 An immense subcontinent full of beggars and mystery.
 It touches the 1 billion inhabitants with a desperate standard of living.
 Pity is terrifying and obvious everywhere.
 A slow progress in rising national income has been offset by population growth despite efforts to control births.
-Even in its worst indignation, INDIA is surrounded by a moral dimension with a "religious halo".
-The beggars are of every age and meet everywhere.
+Even in its worst dimention, INDIA is surrounded by a moral dimension with a "religious halo".
+The beggars are of every age and someone can meet them everywhere.
 Homeless people count over 2,000,000 in CABINETS.
-Often the streets have an overnight camp or camp and are full of red bells, the drug of the poor.
+Often the streets have an overnight camp view, or encampment and are full of red “betel”, the drug of the poor.

-NIVEA is a second nature for the Indians.
-Jeans are a heresy that promotes nonviolence in its most extreme form.
-They wear a gauze in front of the mouth, just like surgeons, not to "kill" by inhaling microorganisms or wearing small bells on the ankles to warn small animals to move away.
+Non violence is a second nature for the Indians.
+Jeans are a heresy that promotes non violence in its most extreme form.
+They wear a gauze in front of the mouth, just like the surgeons, to avoid"killing" by inhaling the micro-organisms or wearing small bells on the ankles to warn the little animals to move away.
 They only drink filtered water and feed on dry plants only because they have no life.
 They believe not to God a creator, but that there is an endless circle like the one who alternates the seed with the tree and the tree with the seed.
-Ascetic forms, calm, peaceful, sweet.
-The fact of death in INDIA does not have the tragicness of the Christian world.
+Ascetic, calm, peaceful and sweet personalities.
+The fact of death in INDIA does not have the tragic character of the Christian world.
 Death is not seen as a detachment from life but as an internal episode of life.
-The Parsees, of Zoroaster lovers are in Mumbai a macabre ritual around the "Tower of Silence" where the heart of a city give their dead prey to the vultures and crows consummate.
+Parchists, lovers of Zoroaster, conduct in Mumbai a macabre ritual around the "Tower of Silence" where in the heart of a big city they give their dead northern hills to the vultures and their ravens end them up.
 The country of hunger has the largest number of cattle in the world.
 The slaughter of the cow is for Hindus the same crime as homicide.

-The most noticeable difference between Indian and Western civilization is in dealing with "neighbor".
-Between nonviolence and the denial of our neighbor we could define it as the principle of non-intervention.
+The most noticeable difference between Indian and Western civilization is in dealing with "neighbour".
+Between non-violence and the denial of our neighbour we could define it as the principle of non-intervention.

 Gandhi's appearance marks a deep renewal of Indian life.
 They called him Christ of INDIA.
-His message was a message of brotherhood and equality (on the moral inequality reflected in the caste system).
+His message was a message of fraternity and equality (considering the moral inequality reflected in the caste system).

 Hinduism and Extermination

-In Benares, the sacred city of INDIA and now VARANASSI, one can see a sight in all his ugliness along the sanctuary of Ganges.
-Close to each other, seated or standing, beggars, mutilated, tuberculous, sick, in the waters that are not clear and brown in color.
+One can see a sight in all his ugliness along the sanctuary of Ganges in Benares, the sacred city of INDIA and now VARANASSI.
+Seated or standing, beggars, mutilated, tuberculous, sick, are sitting close to each other, in the waters that are not clear and brown in colour.

-In the same waters that wash their mouth, the corpses (which burn publicly along the banks of the river) and wash the wounds without any worry.
-It is an archaic pre-scientific hygiene that reflects the conservative inertia of Hinduism, passivity, silence, the attivist destinies towards destiny.
+In the same waters that they wash their mouth, the corpses are washed (which burn publicly along the banks of the river) and wash the wounds without any worry.
+It is an archaic preschool hygienic, reflecting the conservative inertia of Hinduism, passivity, silence, and the attavistic atheism towards destiny.

-The custom of burning alive the widow to his wife's pyre was for centuries one of the compulsory points he wanted to write about India: the macabre ceremony was part of the scene of a mythical and hard India.
-But if much of what came to us about the mythical East was due to fantasies, the "sati" was unfortunately a reality.
-As can be imagined, this sacrifice was not a rule for widows, but an exception even frequent, that habit it was spread only in the upper castes, especially in the military and in the courts of the rulers, and that women were excluded in an interesting situation and those who had to raise children.
-Basically, sati was a voluntary sacrifice: no one could force the widow to make that fatal decision, even if the relatives and priests, for the honor of the family, were trying to convince her, promising joy in the other life and continual glory on earth.
+The habit of burning a widow alive in the fire of the spouse was for centuries one of the obligatory element for someone who would like to write something about India: the macabre ceremony was part of the scene of a mythical and harsh India.
+However, let us consider that much information came to us about the mythical East was due to fantasies, the "sati" was unfortunately a reality.
+As you can imagine, this sacrifice was not a rule for widows, but an exception even frequent, that habit it was spread only in the upper castes, especially in the military and in the courts of the rulers, and that women were excluded during the pregnancy period, and those who had to raise children.
+Basically, sati was a voluntary sacrifice: no one could force the widow to make that fatal decision, even if the relatives and priests were trying to convince her, for the honor of the family,by promising joy in the other life and continual glory on earth.
 In British India the sati was banned by the English in 1829.

-Another impression is the fervor of the phalaic worship.
+Another impressive thing is the fervor of the phalaic worship.
 Ligam is of phallic shape of various sizes and material, and it is found everywhere.
-Known and famous is the religious temple of Eros where wood-carved beams represent erotic acts in many variations without any sophistication.
+The religious temple of Love is well known and famous, where wood-carved beams represent erotic acts in many variations without any sophistication.